the best-selling books of all time

 “It does not do to dwell on dreams and forget to live.”

-The other books in the series are just outside of the top ten, making Rowling one of the top-selling authors of all time and Harry Potter the #1 series of all time.
+The sequels are just outside the top ten, making Harry Potter the best-selling series of all time.

 And Them There Were None